Basil Moreau

-Basil Moreau, C.S.C.
+Basile-Antoine Marie Moreau, C.S.C.
 (February 11, 1799 - January 20, 1873) was the French priest who founded the Congregation of Holy Cross from which two additional congregations were founded, namely the Marianites of Holy Cross and the Sisters of the Holy Cross.
 Moreau was beatified on September 15, 2007 in Le Mans, France.

 Early life

-Basile-Antoine Moreau was born on February 11, 1799, in Laigné-en-Belin, a small village near Le Mans, the ninth of fourteen children of Louis and Louise Pioger Moreau.
+Basile-Antoine Marie Moreau was born on February 11, 1799, in Laigné-en-Belin, a small village near Le Mans, the ninth of fourteen children of Louis and Louise Pioger Moreau.
 His father was a farmer and a wine merchant.
 He grew up in the midst of the turmoil of the French Revolution.
 As his parents were devout Catholics involved in the underground Church, the aspect of the Revolution that most affected him was the suppression of the Church.